 The Importance of Rest and Recovery for Athletes

-Rest and recovery are vitally important for athletes at all levels.
+Rest and recovery are vitally important for athletes at all levels, Therefore you should read through this whole article.
 In fact, when factoring the downsides of overtraining versus adequate recovery periods, the benefits are overwhelmingly in favor of those who are as serious about scheduling recovery as they are actively training.

 Here’s what you need to know about the role of rest and recovery in athletic training, the dangers of neglecting it, and the advantages a good system can deliver…

 Overtraining syndrome can lead to some very unwanted side effects, including: